NOAA-EMC/MEG_S2S/README.md

 ---
 ### DATA DIRECTORIES

-Scripts use monthly cfs and analysis timeseries, but some scripts may be flexible enough to use hourly "time" timeseries Both monthly and hourly CFS and CFSR input data, and other relevant data, may be found in tarballs on HPSS \(as of Sept.
+Scripts use monthly cfs and analysis timeseries, but some scripts may be flexible enough to use hourly "time" timeseries.<br>
+Both monthly and hourly CFS and CFSR input data, and other relevant data, may be found in tarballs on HPSS \(as of Sept.
 29 2021\):

 CFS: